carpentries-incubator/medical-image-processing/episodes/pathology.md

 Pathologists deal with multiple types of images.
 Some pathologists may use photography when recording gross (or macroscopic) pathology data.
 The processing of digital photography is a straightforward application of general image processing.
 However the workhorse type image of pathology is the histopathological image, and this is very different from a photograph.

 In the below picture you can see an image with gross and histopathology of signet ring cell carcinoma metastasis to the ovary.
-The histopathology images are stained microscopy image.
-The gross pathology images are photographs.
+The histopathology images (bottom row images) are stained microscopy images.
+The gross pathology images (top row images) are photographs.

 <img src="fig/path_metastasis.jpg" alt="Gross and histopathology" width="70%;"/>

 *Nakamura, Yoshiaki; Hiramatsu, Ayako; Koyama, Takafumi; Oyama, Yu; Tanaka, Ayuko; Honma, Koichi, CC BY 3.0 <https://creativecommons.org/licenses/by/3.0>, via Wikimedia Commons*

+Signet ring cell carcinoma is a type of cancer that currently can only be definitively differentiated from other types of gastric cancers based on the microscopic characteristics (the histology or histopathology) of the tumor.
 In this lesson we will cover how to work with histopathology images as they differ from simpler multi-channel color image like a modern digital camera often produces.

 ## File formats